-- · a subtype of the interface or abstract class, or - a value reference to a toplevel anonymous class that is a subtype of the interface or abstract class.
+- a subtype of the interface or abstract class, or - a value reference to a toplevel anonymous class, as defined in §4.5.7 Anonymous classes, that is a subtype of the interface or abstract class.

 Then the interface or abstract class is an enumerated type, and every subtype of the interface or abstract class must be a subtype of exactly one of the enumerated subtypes.
 A class or interface may not be a subtype of more than one case of an enumerated type.